noahlias/nvim/README.md

 ## Performance

 It seems some performance issues are present in the current configuration.
 I will try to fix them as soon as possible.

+> [!Note]
+> If you have any suggestions or improvements, please let me know.

 ## License